Tech-naldskie/libgdx-2d-space-shooter/README.md

 # libgdx-2d-simple-snake-game
-Creating a 2d Space shooter game for android using libgdx framework
+Creating a 2d Simple snake game for android